sully90/neuralnetwork/README.md

 # Modifications to the code #

 It is likely that users will need to modify certain elements of the code to better suit their work.
-While no guarantee of assistance is given, please feel free to logde an issue on this repository or contact the authors directly.
+While no guarantee of assistance is given, please feel free to create an issue on this repository or contact the authors directly.

 # License #